-- 1. Southbound vessels, at least eight nautical miles from the Breakwater on the Atlantic side. - 2.
-Northbound vessels, at least three nautical miles from the Sea Buoy at the Pacific Entrance. - b.
+1. Southbound vessels, at least eight nautical miles from Breakwater on the Atlantic side.

+2. Northbound vessels, at least three nautical miles from the Sea Buoy at the Pacific Entrance.

+- e.
 Vessels shall record the fuel changeover in their Engine Room Logbook and/or Fuel Oil Changeover Record Book.
-The record book entries shall specify the date and time of commencement and ending of the changeover from marine residual fuel to marine distillate fuel. - c.
+The record book entries shall specify the date and time of commencement and ending of the changeover from marine residual fuel to marine distillate fuel. - f.
 After completion of any changeover to marine distillate fuel, the vessel shall verify that the main propulsion engine operates properly.
-If necessary, the vessel shall undertake appropriate corrective actions to ensure the vessel's safe and expeditious transit of the Panama Canal. - d.
-Vessels may supplement or replace marine distillate fuels with any of the following: - 1.
-LNG fuel (including boil-off gas) - 2.
-Biofuels compliant with MARPOL Annex VI - 3.
-Residual marine fuels with maximum sulfur concentration of 0.5% and not exceeding a viscosity of 70 centistokes @ 50°C. - 4.
-A closed loop scrubber in zero discharge mode or a hybrid scrubber in closed loop and zero discharge mode - e.
+If necessary, the vessel shall undertake appropriate corrective actions to ensure the vessel's safe and expeditious transit of the Panama Canal. - g.
 The type of fuel and scrubber combination intended for use in Panama Canal waters must be uploaded by the vessel's local agent to the FUEL DECLARATION menu in VUMPA for all vessels arriving to Panama Canal waters.
-In turn, this information will be verified on the BDN or corresponding fuel analysis report by Panama Canal Boarding Officers upon the vessel's arrival to Canal waters.
-Additionally, vessels with approved scrubbers, must have the following information readily available for verification: IAPP Certificate and Supplement thereof, total volume of effluent holding tanks, and logbook entries confirming that effluent holding tanks were emptied prior to arriving to Canal waters.
+In turn, this information will be verified (if applicable) via the BDN or corresponding fuel analysis report by Panama Canal Boarding Officers upon the vessel's arrival to Canal waters.
+Additionally, vessels with approved scrubbers must have the following information readily available for verification: IAPP Certificate and Supplement thereof, total volume of effluent holding tanks, and logbook entries confirming that effluent holding tanks were emptied prior to arriving to Canal waters.

-Note: Warships, submarines, dredges, non-self-propelled vessels, and vessels with lengths up to 125 ft. are exempted from uploading information to the Fuel Declaration menu.
+Note: Warships, submarines, dredges, non-self-propelled vessels, and vessels with lengths up to 125 ft. are exempted from uploading information to the Fuel Declaration menu